Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Also See: Camiguin Budget Travel Guide

 Want more updates about new tourist attractions in the Philippines?
-Please follow #TeamOutofTown, on Facebook, and TwitterInstagram, and Pinterest for more travel ideas.
+Please follow #TeamOutofTown, on Facebook, TwitterInstagram, and Pinterest for more travel ideas.

 Also read: